Last updated September 7, 2022.

-It allows you to almost photographically retain an image, sound, or other sensation.
+It allows us to almost photographically retain an image, sound, or other sensation.

 These ultra-short-term memories immediately move into short-term memory.

-Short-term memory acts as a filter and a temporary holding tank.
+Short-term memory acts as a filter and temporary storage.

-Long-term memory is where information that’s been determined to have value is held permanently.
+Long-term memory is where information the brain has deemed valuable is held permanently.

 Unlike sensory and short-term memories, long-term memory can store unlimited amounts of information indefinitely.